Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a mobile robotic design project, where the mathematical model of the Pionner robot was programed and tested in Matlab software and the trajectory planning and simulations was performed in python code and V-REP Coppeliam-SIM software.
+This is a mobile robotic design project, where the mathematical model of the Pionner robot was previously tested in Matlab software and the trajectory planning and simulations was performed in python code and V-REP Coppeliam-SIM software.

 ### Prerequisites